 During the sand dropping, irregular shapes in the casting process over the surface are developed which is another type of defect.

 As said, the ramming should be proper and efficient.
 If the ramming of sand is not properly taking place then the molten metal will penetrate into the sand which is a type of defect.

 - The deposition of the air is absent.

 - The Casting metals made by this type are strong.

 - The hollow sections can be produced with the help of centrifugal casting.

 The advantages of Investment Casting Process are

-- Investment Casting Process can be used to produce intricate shapes.
+- This Process can be used to produce intricate shapes.

 - The removal of patterns is easy.

-- Investment Casting can produce a number of products in one go.
+- This type of casting can produce a number of products in one go.